-The STEM program of study immerses students in science, mathematics, engineering and technology, while emphasizing critical thinking and ingenuity.
+Hill's STEM Pathway immerses students in science, mathematics, engineering and technology, while emphasizing critical thinking and ingenuity.
 Beginning freshman year, students will engage in 3D Computer-Aided Design (CAD), introductory computer programming, and robotics.
-The STEM Pathway emphasizes real-world collaborative problem-solving skills through project-based learning.
-This forms the foundation for selecting higher-level coursework detailed below.
+The STEM Pathway emphasizes real-world collaborative problem-solving skills through project-based learning with Project Lead the Way courses.
+This forms the foundation for selecting higher-level coursework.

-The program may be supplemented with a 2-year sequence in fine arts and/or music appreciation and balanced with a range of Humanities Pathway electives.
+The STEM Pathway may be supplemented with a 2-year sequence in fine arts and/or music appreciation and balanced with a range of Humanities Pathway electives.

 St. Joseph Hill Academy High School received national recognition for our commitment to empowering students with our STEM Pathway Program.
 Hill High School has been named a Project Lead the Way High School Distinguished School for 2022-2023.
 We are one of 262 high schools across the U.S. to receive this honor for providing broad access to transformative learning experiences for students through PLTW’s computer science, engineering, and biomedical pathways.
 PLTW is a nonprofit organization that serves millions of PreK-12 students and teachers in more than 12,200 schools across the U.S.

 The PLTW Distinguished School recognition honors schools committed to increasing student access, engagement, and achievement in their PLTW programs.
 To be eligible for the designation, Hill High School had to meet the following criteria in the 2021-22 school year:

 - Had 25 percent of students or more participate in PLTW courses, or of those who participated in PLTW, at least 33 percent took two or more PLTW courses;